 This project will link other active transportation routes into a network, increasing the value of existing pathways by connecting more neighborhoods with more destinations.

-The Virginia Beach Trail is the easternmost segment of the regional South Hampton Roads Trail, a proposed regional trail that runs through Suffolk, Portsmouth, Norfolk, and Chesapeake.
+The trail is the easternmost segment of the regional South Hampton Roads Trail, a proposed regional trail that runs through Suffolk, Portsmouth, Norfolk, and Chesapeake.
 The Trail will provide equitable access to a regional active transportation network, increase pedestrian and bicycle user safety, and spur economic strength and vitality.

-The Virginia Beach Trail is also the final segment of the Regional Trail System that will connect Richmond to the Virginia Beach Oceanfront, giving it regional and statewide reach and significance.
+It is the final segment of the Regional Trail System that will connect Richmond to the Virginia Beach Oceanfront, giving it regional and statewide reach and significance.
 The Trail will also be part of Virginia's Beaches to Bluegrass Trail.

 The Hampton Roads Transportation Planning Organization has ranked the Trail as a top regional priority, and it is part of strategies for recreational tourism, workforce recruiting and retention, and economic development.